kapetan-io/tackle/README.md

 * random.One() returns one of the strings randomly
 * random.Runes() returns a random string made up of characters passed
 * random.Duration() returns a random duration not exceeding the max duration provided
+* random.Slice() returns a random item from the provided slice